leojimenezg/psetup/README.md

 * All configurations have sensible defaults for immediate usage
 * Invalid arguments fall back to default values rather than causing errors
 * The tool ensures all parent directories exist before creating files
+* As mentioned in a previous section of this file, I have compiled the project to different platforms, however, I can not guarantee they all work properly, as I haven't tested them all
 * This project has a previous version made in Lua [project-basic-setup](https://github.com/leojimenezg/project-basic-setup), where the problem was very strictly solved.
 * This new version was designed to be as flexible and modular as possible.
 Also, this was my first project made in Go, so I don't expect it to be perfect